Sleep 101

 - Cons: Quick tolerance build-up, anticholinergic side effects in older adults

 All sleep medications should be taken under the guidance of a healthcare professional, as they can have side effects and interactions with other medications.
-Additionally, most are intended for short-term use and may not address the underlying causes of sleep issues (Sateia et al., 2017).
+Additionally, most are intended for short-term use and may not address the underlying causes of sleep issues.88

 Alternative Therapies for Sleep Improvement

-While conventional treatments for sleep disorders are well-established, many individuals seek alternative or complementary therapies to improve their sleep quality.
+A lot of alternative or complementary therapies can help improve sleep quality.
 These approaches, while not always supported by the same level of evidence as traditional treatments, have shown promise in various studies.

 Acupuncture